eslint/eslint/docs/src/rules/lines-between-class-members.md

 * `"always"`(default) require an empty line after class members
 * `"never"` disallows an empty line after class members
 * `Object`: An object with a property named `enforce`.
 The enforce property should be an array of objects, each specifying the configuration for enforcing empty lines between specific pairs of class members.
     * **enforce**: You can supply any number of configurations.
-If a statement pair matches multiple configurations, the last matched configuration will be used.
+If a member pair matches multiple configurations, the last matched configuration will be used.
+If a member pair does not match any configurations, it will be ignored.
 Each object should have the following properties:
-        * **blankLine**: Can be set to either `"always"` or `"never"`, indicating whether a blank line should be enforced between the specified members.
+        * **blankLine**: Can be set to either `"always"` or `"never"`, indicating whether a blank line should be required or disallowed between the specified members.
         * **prev**: Specifies the type of the preceding class member.
 It can be `"method"` for class methods, `"field"` for class fields, or `"*"` for any class member.
         * **next**: Specifies the type of the following class member.
 It follows the same options as `prev`.